Scotiabank Educational Outreach Program

 Each school receives ten multi-disciplinary workshops lead by theatre artist educators.
 The themes for the workshops are drawn from the school’s current curriculum and focus on supporting communication and collaboration skills while setting students up for success!
 Throughout the workshops, elementary school teachers are provided with professional development so that they can continue to actively use the workshop skills with future classes.

 In 2017, the Scotiabank Educational Outreach Program returned to Asiniw-kisik Education Campus to develop a multi-disciplinary project with Kawacatoose First Nation’s youth through expressive movement, visual arts, and theatre practices.
 The aim was to build a theatre project inspired by the students’ ideas and use modes of traditional and contemporary dance and regalia to help tell their story.
 The catalyst for their project was the theme of “Identity."
-We look forward to returning in 2018!

 “As a teacher observing the program, I was really impressed with the instructor’s ability to encourage and have our students participate in their acting classes.
 Many of our students have struggles of their own which really impacts their self-confidence.
 This program encourages them to step out of their safe zone and to become enthusiastic.
 I have witnessed students who struggle with speaking up in class, act out and have fun with classmates.
 Not only does this program encourage the student body to be brave and optimistic but it brought students together that normally wouldn’t associate with each other.” – Lydia Sunchild , AKEC Teacher